tybob8010/tybob8010/README.md

 * [TimeViewer](https://github.com/tybob8010/TimeViewer) This is an extension for browsers.
 * [CookieClickerBasicMod(CCBM)](https://github.com/tybob8010/CookieClickerBasicMod_CCBM) This is a MOD for CookieClicker. **It's building now.**

-If you want to see more, please check out my GitHub account.
+If you want to see more, please check out my repository.